bjornos/vm_eira/README.md

 I/O PORT
 --------
 The Eira machine has an I/O port consisting of 16 inputs and 16 outputs.
-It is possible to set the input port by writing to the file IO_INPUT_PORT (defined in ioport.h) and it is possible to read the output port by reading the file IO_OUTPUT_PORT.
+It is possible to set the input port by writing to the file DEV_IO_INPUT (defined in ioport.h) and it is possible to read the output port by reading the file DEV_IO_OUTPUT.

 Should the virtual machine unexpectedly crash, it will be neccessary to manually remove these files before the machine can be restarted (as you will notice by the error messages).

 Example usage:
-ech0 2140 > <IO_INPUT_PORT>
+ech0 2140 > <DEV_IO_INPUT>
 Set input pins 2,3,4,6 and 11 high.

 cat <IO_OUPUT_PORT>